ricsanfre/pi-cluster/docs/_docs/backup.md

 #### GitOps installation (ArgoCD)

-As alternative, for GitOps deployment (ArgoCD), instead of putting minio credentiasl into helm values in plain text, a Secret can be used to store the credentials.
+As alternative, for GitOps deployment (ArgoCD), instead of putting minio credentials into helm values in plain text, a Secret can be used to store the credentials.

 ```yml
 apiVersion: v1